Clarence H. Geist: Career

+Boca Raton development

 When Addison Mizner's Mizner Development Corporation went bankrupt in 1926 after trying to build the new resort of Boca Raton, Geist bought its assets in 1927 via an anonymous bid of $76,350.
-Included were the Cloister Inn, fifty houses, and 15,000 acres of land.
-He commissioned the New York architectural firm Schultze and Weaver to create an addition to the 100-room Cloister Inn, resulting in the 450-room Boca Raton Club, which accepted its first guests in December, 1929, ahead of its 1930 formal opening.
+Included were the Cloister Inn, fifty houses, and 15000 acre of land.
+He commissioned the New York architectural firm Schultze and Weaver to create an addition to the 100-room Cloister Inn, resulting in the 450-room Boca Raton Club, which was formally opened in January 1930.

-Geist made a low-interest loan to Boca Raton to finance its first municipal water plant (which he convinced Boca Raton it needed) and provide water for the guests at his new hotel.
+Geist made a low-interest loan to Boca Raton to finance its first municipal water plant (which he had convinced Boca Raton it needed) and provide water for the guests at his new hotel.
 He built it in Mizner's style, for visual harmony.
-At the time, the handsome, Mediterranean-style plant was the most modern in the state.
-(It was replaced by a much larger plant in 1956, parts having become unavailable for the original equipment.
-The building was demolished and the site currently houses Boca's City Hall.)
-He also paid for an elegant, Mediterranean-style depot on the Florida East Coast Railway (in 2017 operated by the Boca Raton Historical Society as a museum).
-Geist allegedly bought stock in the railroad in order to influence its choice of Boca Raton depot.
+At the time, the Mediterranean-style plant was the most modern in the state.
+He also paid for a Spanish-style train depot on the Florida East Coast Railway.
+Geist allegedly bought stock in the railroad in order to build the depot for guests in his hotel to arrive.
+He built bridges over the Boca Raton inlet and other waterways to facilitate traffic to his resort.

+Personal life

+He married Florence Hewitt Geist and together they had three daughters.
+He was an avid golfer, and though he walked with a cane, he participated in tournaments.

+He owned the Godfrey Residence, a mansion in Radnor, Pennsylvania, and Launfal, a mansion in Villanova, Pennsylvania.
+In 1924 he built La Claridad in Palm Beach, a mansion designed by architect Marion Sims Wyeth, who also designed Mar-a-Lago.